Kirkintilloch Central F.C.: History

 The club was formed in 1885, at the same time as Kirkintilloch Athletic and Kirkintilloch Harp.
 While Athletic joined the Scottish Football Association for the 1885–86 season, Central and Harp did not do so until the next season; this appears to have been costly for both clubs, as players who wanted to play in the Scottish Cup joined the more ambitious Athletic.

 The club's first match was a 3–0 win against the Athletic's second XI in October 1885.
 There was evidently some bitterness between the sides later, a friendly with Athletics in April 1886 having to be abandoned, with the Athletics 3–0 up, after some of the 500 in attendance invaded the pitch in protest at a Central goal being disallowed.
 The Central fans were also blamed for spoiling a friendly between the Athletic and Bonhill in October 1886 by turning up with 20 minutes to go and "shouting so loudly".
 However the three senior clubs, plus Junior club Kirkintilloch Rob Roy, did club together to buy a trophy for a town competition, the Jubilee Cup, to commemorate the Golden Jubilee of Queen Victoria in 1887.

-With Dumbartonshire boasting three of the strongest clubs in the world (Renton, Vale of Leven, and Dumbarton), all of whom were Scottish Cup winners by 1885, and with three senior clubs vying for support in one small town, Central found it impossible to compete on an adequate level.
+With Dunbartonshire boasting three of the strongest clubs in the world (Renton, Vale of Leven, and Dumbarton), all of whom were Scottish Cup winners by 1885, and with three senior clubs vying for support in one small town, Central found it impossible to compete on an adequate level.
 Its three Scottish Cup appearances saw a run of embarrassing defeats: